danionescu0/docker-flask-mongodb-example/README.md

 The updates will be saved in mongodb (/demo/sensors).
 It will also compute a running average for each sensor and publish it to a separate topic

+Fourth usecase is a fulltextsearch engine backed by fulltext mongoDb index

 The applications will run in parallel using docker-compose

 1. random_demo will run on port 80
 2. the crud on port 81
 3. MQTT service will run on default port 1883
+4. fulltext_search will run on port 82

 ![diagram.png](https://github.com/danionescu0/docker-flask-mongodb-example/blob/master/resources/diagram.png)